 Retaining and developing a strong credit culture and an ability to understand risk have been, and will be, the core focus areas for Bluestep.
-This includes individual credit assessment, which, in most cases, includes obtaining an on-site valuation of the properties, by independent valuers or real estate agents before a loan is granted.
+This includes an individual credit assessment, which, in most cases, includes obtaining an on-site valuation of the properties, by independent valuers or real estate agents before a loan is granted.
 In the case where customers want to purchase a property, the reliance on a purchase price is only accepted if the purchase is an open market transaction which is handled by a real estate agent.
-Given that borrowers might have an adverse credit history, Bluestep only grants loans based on a thorough, manual, credit assessment of the individual borrower and within the current amortisation regulation.
-Risk grade, income type, loan size, type of property and affordability dictates if a loan can be granted, the product offered, as well as the cost to the borrower.
+Given that borrowers might have an adverse credit history, Bluestep only grants loans based on a thorough, manual, credit assessment of the individual borrower and within the current amortisation regulation (from which equity release loans are now exempt).
+Risk grade, income type, loan to value, loan size, type of property and affordability dictates if a loan can be granted, the product offered, as well as the cost to the borrower.

 Due to customer risk being highest during the first couple of years, Bluestep charges a higher interest rate during the first years for its borrowers.
-In Sweden, after three years of clean payment history, the interest rate is reduced and after five years of clean payment history an additional reduction may be made, subject to the lowest offered margin.
+In Sweden, after three years of the borrower paying on the loan, as agreed, the interest rate is reduced and after five years of clean payment history an additional reduction may be made, subject to the lowest offered margin.
 In Norway the interest rate might be reduced after two years, and then a further reduction after the third year.
+For equity release loans, which have a lower, risk during the first years, there is no higher interest rate charged during these years nor is any interest rate reduction offered.